wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/freewp

-An innovative editor to create content the way you have been wishing for: visually, quickly and super easily, for everybody!
+Everybody can now experience a better way of creating content: visually, quickly and very easily!

 == Description ==
 Zedity is an innovative, powerful and extremely easy to use content editor that provides unprecedented flexibility and possibilities.
 Now you can create any content you need, the way you want, without struggling and getting frustrated with Html/Css code, easily and quickly!